faheem-farooq/VideoRAG/README.md

 ## Walkthrough

-Numbered callouts on each screenshot are explained directly underneath.
-This run used the real app (Next.js UI → FastAPI → Chroma), real LaBSE embeddings, and the actual `intro-to-photosynthesis` eval transcript — the only thing swapped out for reproducibility is the video *file* itself (a small generated placeholder clip, since no real video is bundled in the repo); the query, the retrieval, the score, and the seek are all genuine.

 <img src="docs/screenshots/01-landing.png" width="820" alt="Landing page listing indexed videos" />

 <img src="docs/screenshots/02-query-typed.png" width="820" alt="Spanish-language query typed into the search box" />